Remembering Mbachan Collins Okwen, DDS, MBA, MSD

 He began his primary education at G.S.
 Batibo, laying the academic foundation that would define his life.
 He later attended the prestigious Sacred Heart College Mankon, where he excelled and obtained both his Ordinary and Advanced Level certificates.
 Even in his youth, he stood out—not only for his intelligence, but for his discipline, curiosity, and emerging leadership qualities.

-He went on to pursue Dentistry at the University of Benin, Nigeria, where he earned a Bachelor of Dental Surgery and a Doctor of Dental Surgery.
+He went on to pursue dentistry at the University of Benin, Nigeria, where he earned a Bachelor of Dental Surgery and a Doctor of Dental Surgery.
 His commitment to excellence was evident in his studies and in his dedication to mastering his profession.

-Driven by a desire to expand his knowledge and global opportunities, Dr. Collins later moved to the United States, where he earned a Master of Business Administration, MBA, further demonstrating his remarkable intellectual range and versatility.
+Driven by a desire to expand his knowledge and global opportunities, Dr. Okwen later moved to the United States, where he earned a Master of Business Administration, MBA, further demonstrating his remarkable intellectual range and versatility.
 Yet dentistry remained his calling.

 In 2014, eager to return fully to dentistry and elevate his specialty training, he was accepted into a preceptorship at UT Health Houston.
 He pursued graduate training in endodontics while simultaneously carrying a bold vision: to initiate and develop a formal endodontic training program in Africa.
 He completed his graduate endodontic training at UT Health Houston in 2016, earning his Master of Science in Dentistry, MSD.